 So I’ve picked five favorites out of the many I’ve read recently to share with you today.
-One of the fun things about reading the Christies is that everyone you meet has their choices, and you can have endless fun discussions about why you like one book over another.
+One of the fun things about reading the Christies is that everyone you meet has their choices for their particular favorites, and you can have endless fun discussions about why you like one book over another.
 It’s a bit like talking to another Georgette Heyer afficionado!

 Third is an all-time classic and the book that apparently was Agatha Christie’s personal favorite out of her works.
 And Then There Were None (1939) isn’t part of a series, but it uses a lot of Christie’s favorite tropes – the disparate crowd of people who know there’s a murderer in their midst as they’re trapped together in one place; the irrevocable workings of fate; a justice that reaches beyond mere law; oh, and don’t forget ruined love.
 By the way, don’t you love that vintage cover?